RFDarter/datarhei-restreamer-cronjob/README.md

 ## Specify jobs

-Under `commands` you can add a list ob jobs the script will run at the specifed time.
+Under `commands` you can add a list of jobs the script will run at the specifed time.
 You can `start` or `stop` a stream

 ```json